eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ## 4. Monitor, test, monitor

-You can monitor each `nodeos` started (either the genesis node or any of the block producers nodes) by:
+You can monitor each `nodeos` process started, either the genesis node or any of the block producers nodes, by running the following commands:

 ```shell
 cd ~/biosboot/genesis/